River Dodder: Link with the Poddle

 The River Poddle, a tributary of the Liffey in its own right, was linked with the River Dodder from a large weir, in Balrothery, north of Firhouse village, from the 13th century.
-This weir, variously called the City, Great, Balrothery or Firhouse Weir, facilitated the offtake of part of the Dodder flow through a sluice and canal structure, known as the "City Watercourse," which ran through part of Templeogue.
+This weir, variously called the City, Great, Balrothery or Firhouse Weir, facilitated the offtake of part of the Dodder flow through a sluice and canal structure, known as the "City Watercourse", which ran through part of Templeogue.
 This link formerly provided much of Dublin City's water supply.
 It was partly piped in the mid-20th century, and the connection was later broken by housing development.
 All that remains now are a small channel from the weir, dead-ending less than 100m from the weir, and some unseen underground flows.

 History

 The Dodder lay well beyond the original city of Dublin but began to have an important impact in the 13th century when water from its course was diverted to boost the small Poddle River, which in turn supplied fresh water to parts of Dublin.

+In the late 1400s, the river itself was probably regarded as part of the defensive ditch of the Pale which surrounded Dublin, according to Archbishop Alen's Register, which in 1487-8 described the line of the Pale thus:

+And in the third yere of King Henrie the seventhe, by acte of Parliament in Drogheda holden the friday after the Epiphanie, the bundes if the iiij obedient shires within the Macre distinct from the Marches were limite with in the countie of Dublin from Miryonge (Merrion) (inclusive) to the water of Dodor (Dodder), by the neve diche (ditch) to Tassagarde, Rathcowle, Kilhele, Rathmor and Ballymor, and so from thens to the countie of Kildare etc.

 Over centuries, the Dodder and its tributaries drove many mills, crucial to Dublin's industrial base, but all are now disused.
 In many cases, all traces have been erased but there are some remaining, such as millraces.
 The de Meones family, who gave their name to the nearby suburb of Rathmines, owned a mill in that area as early as the mid-fourteenth century.
 In the sixteenth century much of the surrounding lands belonged to the Talbot family, ancestors of the Talbots of Mount Talbot.
 In the seventeenth and eighteenth centuries the Domvile family, who owned much of Templeogue, effectively controlled access to much of the river, which passed through their estates.
 At that time the Dodder was the main source of Dublin's drinking water, and whether fairly or unfairly, the Domviles were accused of using their control of the Dublin water supply to further their own selfish ends, by threatening to divert its course if their wishes were not met.
 In fact, the legal right to control the course of the river was vested in the Mayor and Corporation of Dublin; this was confirmed by a court ruling as early as 1527.